jingtaozhan/disentangled-retriever/README.md

 pip install --editable .
 ```

-### Trained Models
+## Released Models

-We provide trained models to facilitate reproducibility and reusage.
+We release about 50 models to facilitate reproducibility and reusage.
 You do not have to manually download these. **They will be automatically downloaded at runtime.**

 <details>
   <summary> Relevance Estimation Modules for Dense Retrieval (<i>click to expand</i>)</summary>